dharmagnavyas/googlecalendar/README.md

 - Create Google Calendar events interactively.
 - Generate summaries of events for a specific date.
 - Stores chat history for an interactive conversation experience.

+## Run
+Use chatbot.py to run the code and also make sure to add credentials.json in the same folder as chatbot.py

+python chatbot.py